Kerbside glass recycling service

 Key information about our service

-This is a free service, and you will receive a smaller 140 litre wheelie bin to recycle your glass into.
+The scheme launched in April 2024.
+It is a free service, and you can recycle your glass in a smaller 140 litre wheelie bin.
 These will then be collected by our glass recycling trucks with collections taking place every eight weeks.

 What can go into my glass bin?